mess110/vrum/tutorials/INSTALL.md

 ```

 Now open `http://127.0.0.1:8080/workspace/games/test/` in a decent browser.
+You will see a list of tests to choose from.
+If you click on the main tests
-You should see quite a chaotic scene with a log going on.
+you should see quite a chaotic scene with a lot going on.
 Its testing a bunch
 of vrum.js features.
 It should look something like this:

 ![should look like](/workspace/games/project/assets/vrum.png)